Dynamic Mixed-Precision Routing for Efficient Multi-step LLM Interaction: Introduction

+Large language models have demonstrated strong performance across a wide range of tasks, including complex agentic settings that require long-horizon decision making, tool use, and interaction with environments~\cite{yao2022react,schick2023toolformer,DBLP:journals/tmlr/WangX0MXZFA24,shinn2023reflexion,DBLP:conf/nips/YangJWLYNP24}.
+However, deploying LLM on such complex tasks incurs substantial computational costs~\cite{wang2025efficientagentsbuildingeffective,si2025conformalconstrainedpolicyoptimization}.
 Quantization shows up as a promising method to improve the efficiency of LLM at test time.
 Recent work has shown that post-training quantization effectively preserves performance on many static benchmarks~\cite{DBLP:conf/nips/DettmersLBZ22,DBLP:conf/mlsys/0002TTYCWXDG024}.
 However, LLM quantization leads to significant degradation on real-world agentic tasks that involve structured workflows, tool use, and long-context understanding~\cite{DBLP:conf/icml/DongT000025,jin-etal-2024-comprehensive}.
 This observation suggests that naively applying quantization throughout an agent’s execution may be fundamentally mismatched with the requirements of agentic interaction.

 To balance the performance and efficiency, we tackle the challenge by observing the failed reasoning trajectories of quantized LLMs.
-We observe a step-wise diversity in sensitivity against model quantization: While the quantized model works well in earlier reasoning steps, it will likely to encounter some \textit{``critical steps''} that is out of its capability, which leads to wrong reasoning outcome in the end as illustrated in Figure \ref{fig:Reasoning_Trajectory}, the placement phase is one such critical step.
-Based on this observation, we propose to combine the complementary strengths of full-precision and quantized models by introducing a router that dynamically selects between models~\cite{Ong2025RouteLLMLT,ong2025routellmlearningroutellms,DBLP:conf/icml/DingMZ00GXLWR25,yue-etal-2025-masrouter,DBLP:journals/corr/abs-2502-08773}.
-However, existing routing methods are primarily designed for static or simplified settings, such as general QA, or mathematical reasoning, and operate at the question level, which is too coarse-grained for real-world, long-horizon agentic tasks.
+We observe a step-wise diversity in sensitivity against model quantization: While the quantized model works well in earlier reasoning steps, it will likely to encounter some \textit{``critical steps''} that is out of its capability, which leads to wrong reasoning outcome in the end as illustrated in Figure \ref{fig:Reasoning_Trajectory}, where the ``placement'' phase is one such critical step.
+Based on this observation, we believe the complementary strengths of full-precision and quantized models can be combined by introducing a router that dynamically selects between precisions.
+However, existing routing methods are primarily designed for static or simplified settings, such as general QA, or mathematical reasoning, and operate at the question level~\cite{Ong2025RouteLLMLT,ong2025routellmlearningroutellms,DBLP:conf/icml/DingMZ00GXLWR25,yue-etal-2025-masrouter,DBLP:journals/corr/abs-2502-08773}, which is too coarse-grained for real-world, long-horizon agentic tasks.